 You can start a Teach-in or smart.
-Turn program at any desired block to resume a machining operation after an interruption (Start blck search)
+Turn program at any desired block to resume a machining operation after an interruption (Start blck search).

-The Program run submode can be switched on by soft key; the header informs you that it is active.
+The Program run submode can be switched on by soft key and is displayed in the header.

-Further information: "Program management", Page 184
+Further information: "Program management", Page 164